 Bagged vacuums need a new bag every couple of months, depending on your cleaning frequency.
 If you hate the idea of buying and replacing them then opt for a bagless model, an Eco-friendly approach but you have to clean the dust container.

-Warranty usually lasts between 1 to 5 years.
-Most common vacuum cleaners have 1-year warranty, which includes both parts and labor costs.
+A warranty usually lasts between 1 to 5 years.
+Most common vacuum cleaners have a 1-year warranty, which includes both parts and labor costs.

 Don’t just buy a vacuum, invest one.